 German and French instruction at ASV is guided by the Common European Framework of Reference for Languages aligned with ACTFL (American Council on the Teaching of Foreign Languages).
 These standards are organized in four broad categories: Reception (listening, reading and audio-visual comprehension), Production (spoken and written production), Interaction (spoken and written interaction) and Comparisons (insight into the nature of language and culture in order to interact with cultural competence).

-As part of Middle School, students take part in a trimester rotation in Music and Art, designed to provide students experiences in both the visual and performing arts as an integral part of a holistic, well-rounded and balanced education for all students.
+Music and Arts are part of the Middle School curriculum, designed to provide students experiences in both the visual and performing arts as an integral part of a holistic, well-rounded and balanced education for all students.
 These subject areas are guided by the National Core Arts Standards.

 Music instruction in Middle School focuses on choral singing with an emphasis on building confidence and enjoyment of singing.
 Students are exposed to diverse music from many genres, cultures and time periods.